 A kitten can nurse up to 10 weeks

 Their nursing will stimulate lactation.
 So they are probably getting milk from her.
-I had a dog that would nurse kittens even after they were full grown.

 I recently live trapped two baby kittens that the mother brought into my basement.
 They're both boys and they're doing quite well.
 I have two males that were both rescues too.
 One is fixed the other is not and they're both fostering these baby kittens.
 They're letting them suckle on them and they lick them all over and letting them sleep with them.

 The kittens are 12 weeks of age so it is unusual.
 I've never seen a male cat let a baby suckle on them.
 They let the kittens suckle on their legs or wherever they can grab some fur.
 This is kind of funny.
 I am just wondering if anybody else has ever gone through something like that and if that's unusual or what?